-Procedures for the unitare outlined by topic, and should be reviewed in their entirety by all Investigators and Staff before beginning a study at NYSPI.
+Procedures for the unit are outlined by topic, and should be reviewed in their entirety by all Investigators and Staff before beginning a study at NYSPI.

-NYSPI'sGeneral ElectricSigna Premier 3.0 Tesla MRIscanner has been approved by the Food and Drug Administration(FDA)forhumanandanimaluse.Itwilbeusedsolelyforresearchpurposesthat will involve animalandhumansubjects.aswellasMRIphantoms(containers filled with gelatinous materials orchemicals)NYSPI'sIRBhasjurisdictionimallesearchinvolvinghumansubjects, with the exception of svc contracts, and NHP scans, which fall under supervision of the IACUC
+NYSPI's General Electric Signa Premier 3.0 Tesla MRI scanner has been approved by the Food and Drug Administration (FDA) for human and animaluse.
+It will be used solely for research purposes that will involve animaland human subjects, as wellas MRI phantoms (containers filled with gelatinous materials orchemicals).
+NYSPI's IRB has jurisdiction in all research involving human subjects, with the exception of svc contracts, and NHP scans, which fall under supervision of the IACUC